 Upgrade Wazuh installed in Kubernetes

-Checking which files are exported to the volume
+Check files exported to the volume

 /var/ossec/api/configuration